If you have not heard of Malaysia’s Redang Island (or Pulau Redang in Bahasa Malay), this is the perfect time to read about it.

 How to find the cheapest rooms on Redang Island (Pulau Redang)?

 So there you have it, a step-by-step guide on how to get from Kuala Lumpur to Pulau Redang.
-If you have any questions about this trip from KL to Redang please feel free to comment below.
-In the meantime, safe travels.
+If you find this guide useful, please share it with your fellow travelers on Facebook.